 Details: Dir.
 Jim Wynorski.
 Perf.
 Robert Vaughn, Teri Copley, Steve Altman, Jay Robinson.
 Concord Productions, 1989.

 Synopsis: A comedy spoofing classic and ’80s horror movies, produced by legendary Hollywood producer Roger Corman.
-The film starts with young white man Dexter attending the funeral of his uncle Ephram, who turns out to be a reel librarian — and alive!
+The film starts with young man Dexter attending the funeral of his uncle Ephram, who turns out to be a reel librarian — and alive!
 Dexter helps out his uncle by tracking down the Book of Ultran, which is 20 years overdue.

 Role Call: Jay Robinson as Uncle Emphram — Comic Relief and Information Provider (male)